 Funding for Unpaid Summer Experience (F.U.S.E.)*

-5 students were funded for participation in unpaid summer internships, allowing them to gain valuable skills and work experience in a variety of industries.
-(Please note, F.U.S.E. is not intended to make up for lost wages, but to allow greater access to experiential learning)
+13 students were funded for participation in unpaid summer internships, allowing them to gain valuable skills and work experience in a variety of industries.
+(Please note, F.U.S.E. is not intended to make up for lost wages, but to allow greater access to experiential learning.)

-83 students participated in our externship program which allowed them to shadow professionals and gain exposure to industries of interest at 111 unique sites.
+218 students participated in Externships and Career Chats which allowed them to network and gain exposure to industries of interest at 39 unique sites.

-Programs are hosted year round by the Cohen Career Center and are designed to teach students about relevant topics such as resumes, cover letters, the job search, interviews, networking, and more.
+Programs are hosted year-round by the Cohen Career Center and are designed to teach students about relevant topics such as resumes, cover letters, the job search, interviews, networking, graduate and professional school, and more.

 Annual Recruiting Events